Rotary at Camp Colman

-This project developed from a dream to restore a section of shoreline to its natural state as an inter-tidal habitat for wildlife.
-The restoration of the shore and the provision of a safe public access to a Puget Sound beach were the corner stones of this dream.
-This effort took a number of years and involved various groups, businesses and governmental entities to come to fruition.
+This project developed from a dream to restore a section of the shoreline to its natural state as an inter-tidal habitat for wildlife.
+The restoration of the shore and the provision of safe public access to a Puget Sound beach were the cornerstones of this dream.
+This effort took a number of years and involved various groups, businesses, and governmental entities to come to fruition.
 An unsafe seawall and a beach that had deteriorated required five years of planning and support to correct the situation.
 Our club donated $10,000 and many man-hours to the effort.

-Today the Cove has been restored.
+Today, the Cove has been restored.
 The seawall is safe.
 Native plants adorn the grounds.
 There are benches and walkways to the beach.
 Interpretative information plaques inform visitors of the natural treasures at the Cove.
-A telescope offers visitors an opportunity to view the changing environment, wildlife, birds, and a natural habitat on a close up basis.
-The Rotary Club’s financial contributions, work parties and efforts to build community support were combined with grants and the contributions of school children, neighbors and the City to make this five year dream become a reality.
+A telescope offers visitors an opportunity to view the changing environment, wildlife, birds, and natural habitat on a close-up basis.
+The Rotary Club’s financial contributions, work parties, and efforts to build community support were combined with grants and the contributions of school children, neighbors, and the City to make this five-year dream become a reality.
 Cormorant Cove is a place that will be enjoyed by many for years to come.
 Rotary’s vision and leadership helped to make this possible.

 Plaque on bulkhead @ 63rd and Alki: This plaque commemorates the arrival of the Denny Party.
 Rotarian Ken Wise’s family owns the property and installed the plaque.
 The City will not all such plaques to be placed on City property.